Splitting Madsen-Tillmann spectra I. Twisted transfer maps: Thom spectra and the transfers

 \subsection{Cofibre of transfer maps}

-Suppose we have a fibration $F\to E\to B$ such that the associated Becker-Gottlieb transfer $t:B_+\to E_+$ provides a ($p$-local) splitting of $B_+$ off $E_+$.
-Then, the cofibre of the transfer map is the other stable piece in $E_+$ (which itself may split into smaller pieces), i.e. writing $C_t$ for the cofibre of $t$ there is a homotopy equivalence $E_+\to B_+\vee C_t$.
-Similar statement holds, if we replace the Becker-Gottlieb transfer with a twisted Mann-Miller-Miller transfer.
-In some cases, there are tools to identify this cofibre, and the one we are interested in is cofibration sequence of Thom spectra due to Morisugi which we describe next.
-Let $K,G,\alpha$ be as above, and consider the Mann-Miller-Miller transfer $t_K^G:BG^{\ad_G+ \alpha}\lra BK^{\ad_K+ \alpha|_K}$.

-{ \begin{thm} (\cite[Theorem 1.3]{Morisugi}) Suppose $G/K=S(U)$ as $G$-spaces for some $G$-representation $U$, where $S(U)$ is the sphere in $U$ with a certain metric.
-Let $\lambda= EG\times_G U\to BG$.
-Then, there exists a cofibration of spectra as
+Suppose we have a fibration $F\to E\to B${, with $\chi(F)$ prime to $p$.
+Then} the Becker-Gottlieb transfer $t: B_+\to E_+$ transfer provides a stable splitting of $E_+$ off $B_+$.
+The other summand is just the cofibre of $t$, that is, we have a homotopy equivalence $E_+\simeq B_+\vee C_t$.
+A similar statement holds, if we replace the Becker-Gottlieb transfer with a twisted BSMMM transfer.
+Morisugi's cofibration \cite[Theorem 1.3]{Morisugi} allows us to identify this cofibre in favorable cases.
+By setting $E=EG$ in loc.cit.
+Theorem 1.3, we obtain: \begin{thm} (\cite[Theorem 1.3]{Morisugi}) {Let $G$ be a compact Lie group, $K$ its closed subgroup, such that there exists a $G$-representation $V$ with $G/K=S(V)$ as $G$-spaces, where $S(V)$ is the sphere in $V$ with a certain $G$-invariant metric.
+Let $\alpha$ be a vector bundle over $BG$.
+Denote by $\lambda$ the vector bundle over $BG$ induced by the representation $V$, $EG\times_G V\to BG$.
+Then, there exists a cofibration of spectra:}

-\end{thm} Let's note that Morisugi's theorem considers a more general case, by taking $E/G$ instead of $BG$ with $E$ being any principal $G$-manifold without boundary, i.e. with a free $G$-action.
-Taking $E$ to be contractible, then his theorem reads as above.
-The following lemma provides an application of the above theorem.}